Etiquette & Benefits

 Ahead, on the transformed golf course, cross-country skiers stick to the high ground, disregarding the course’s “bones,” the variety of natural features which appeal to the makers of golf courses and their cousin, the cemetery builder.
 Tobogganers have eyes only for the start of their run on the 7th tee.
 Deer and crow monitor activities of importance to deer and crow.
 While his offspring wrestle, a father cannot find his wallet, which is lost until spring (or forever) in ice, snow, mud, dead grass and leaves.
 In windy March too inclement for most golfers, he will be back with a kite and his kids.
 Their love is worth the price of shoes soaked by the thaw and a damned kite that won’t stay up.
-Grandpa Hennessy spent untold hours here on his rounds as a World War II air warden.
+Grandpa Hennessy spent untold hours here on his rounds as a World War II air warden and (very) occasional golfer.
 I can’t remember if he was the sort of man to buy ice cream for us in December.
 I like to think so.
 Who is ready for a Skyscraper Cone?
-It’s already twilight, but it’s never the wrong time for an Isaly’s Skyscraper Cone, held tight as a kite string, as if one’s life depends on it.
-It’s too late for another detour to enjoy the genuine article at our Isaly’s on Washington, which was shuttered in 1980.
+It’s never the wrong season for an Isaly’s Skyscraper Cone, held tight as a kite string, as if one’s life depends on it.
+It’s too late for another detour to enjoy the genuine article at our Isaly’s (1980†) on Washington.
 Anyway, Mom, minutes away, always stocks ice cream.

 Grandfather: That’s it, be yourself.